Healthy Homes Assessment Pukahu

 Home Assessments Pukahu for Rental Properties

-There are a variety of concerns to check during an house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a variety of things you should look for during a house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
 The most common are:

-The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist assistance, get in touch now and schedule your rental property home evaluation.
+The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling could be significant for property managers and landlords.
+For specialist assistance, get in touch now and schedule your rental property house assessment.

 home assessments for rental properties